conradakunga/Blog/_posts/2026-08-13-net-11-preview-opening-password-protected-zip-archives.md

 }
 ```

-It is at this point that we are providing the password to the archive extraction leg:
+It is at this point that we are providing the **password** to the archive extraction code:

 ```c#
 // Extract file